 If you want to know how to stop drinking alcohol, the first step is a true understanding of your relationship with alcohol.
 Do you drink a few a month and want to stop because you have health concerns or need to cut down on your sugar, or are you courting a substance abuse or dependency issue?
 Maybe you’re already completely caught in the cycle of addiction and you want to know how to quit drinking successfully when nothing else you tried has worked.

-But this is something that’s possible, and there are options for seeking help if you’re serious about getting out of the cycle of alcohol addiction.
+But this is something that’s possible, and there are treatment options for seeking help if you’re serious about getting out of the cycle of alcohol addiction.

-Alcohol Addiction by the Numbers
+Alcohol Use Disorders by the Numbers

 If you’re looking at those numbers and thinking you’re well below them, consider this.
 One drink is only 5 ounces of 12%-alcohol-content wine.
 In a quality, large pinot noir glass, 5 ounces takes up about a quarter of the available space, which means many people have multiple drinks when they pour a single glass of wine.